 - Select the "HR" icon in the myFSU Links box located on the upper left side of the page

-- Select the “Main Menu” drop down link located on the upper left side of the page
+- Click the link "Request Training Enrollment" on the left side of the page (see screenshot)

 - Search by Course Number of BTFEAO